ignsagita/data-mining_online-retail/README.md

 # Data Mining for Online Retail Transactions data

 ## Overview
 This notebook represents a case study of using data mining techniques for customer-centric business intelligence for an online retailer.
-This is presented to help the business better understand its customers and therefore conduct customer-centric marketing, including:
+This is presented to help the business better understand its customers, including:
 - Who are the most/least valuable customers to the business?
 What are the distinct characteristics of them?
 - Who are the most/least loyal customers, and how are they characterized?
 - What are customers’ purchase behaviour patterns?
 Which products/items have customers purchased together often?
 In what sequence were the products purchased?